Bud-Macaulay/makedelith/README.md

-# Make Delith structures - For thesis Chapter 1 section 3
+# Make Delith structures - For thesis Chapter 3.3 - 3.4

 Contains a messy script to remove sites from an ordered structure.
 Uses symmetry to reduce the total system size and the total number of crystals.